inkle/ink-unity-integration/README.md

 * Install by moving the folder Packages/Ink to anywhere in your Unity project's Assets folder

 ### Via the Asset Store

-For convinience a .UnityPackage is hosted at the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/ink-unity-integration-60055).
+onvinience a .UnityPackage is hosted at the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/ink-unity-integration-60055).
 **This version is updated rarely, and so is not recommended.**
 This will import the source into your Assets folder.
 This is a good option if you intend to edit the source for your own needs.